sr7d/cpqdev/_posts/2023-08-18-price-rule-logging-in-salesforce-cpq.markdown

 ---
 layout: post
-title: How to enable logging for price rules in cpq
+title: Price Rule Logging in Salesforce CPQ
 description: This guide outlines the process of implementing Salesforce logging for price rules in the CPQ system.
 It covers the importance of price rule logging, creating a rich text field, resetting it to avoid data issues, updating price rules, and offers a solution for automation.
 This resource helps businesses streamline pricing strategy management and sales processes in Salesforce CPQ.
 date: 2023-10-19 15:01:35 +0300
 author: admin